Mixono/Micro-Security/micro.md

    # Information
-   Micro Security is a Discord Server Security Bot.
-It helps with Nukes, Raids, Manages Bans & Mutes and also warns you when certain security checks are needed for you server.
+   Micro Security is a Discord Server Manager/Utility Bot.
+It helps with Nukes, Raids, Polls, Suggestions, Tickets, Security & Manages all your server data into a secure database.
 It also provides Auto Moderation for people to rarely have time to moderate their servers.
-All the Auto Moderation Tools are still in BETA.
-If you need support or want to report a feature feel free to join our Support Server at: https://bit.ly/3TR520H
+All the Auto Moderation/Utility Tools are still in BETA.